 A first-of-its-kind platform in the small satellite industry: Photon, a versatile satellite platform, is a planned evolution of the Rocket Lab Kick Stage.
-With Photon, Rocket Lab now delivers an all-inclusive spacecraft & launch service.
-Customers bring their payload and we do the rest.
-We take care of the complete satellite design, build and launch as a bundled and streamlined experience.
+With Photon, Rocket Lab now delivers an all-inclusive spacecraft and launch service.
+Customers bring their payload and we do the rest, taking care of the complete satellite design, build and launch as a bundled and streamlined experience.

 Equipped with an S-band communication system, a high-fidelity attitude control system, and a robust avionics suite, Photon is the complete spacecraft solution for a range of LEO missions, from constellation development, through to technology demonstrations and hosted payloads.

-Due to Rocket Lab's high launch cadence, engineers within the Photon team will have a unique opportunity for continued end-to-end hardware development and on-orbit operations.
+As a result of Rocket Labs high launch cadence, engineers within the Photon team will have a unique opportunity for continued end-to-end hardware development and on-orbit operations.